 The Center for the Arts is a completely non-smoking building.
 As of August 1, 2009, the entire UNM campus also became smoke-free.
-This policy includes all forms of tobacco, and applies to all areas of the campus, including all vehicles (both private and university-owned) while on University property.
-There are a few designated smoking areas available, but notably the parking lot next to the loading docks is NOT one of them!
-The closest one is on the west side of the old reservoir.
-You can view the university's policy online.
+This policy includes all forms of tobacco and cannabis including vaping/e-cigarettes, and applies to all areas of the campus, including all vehicles (both private and university-owned) while on University property.